Archaeo-Programmer/Gillreath-Brown_et_al_2019/README.md

+# Note: All data was archived on Zenodo instead of here on GitHub.

 ## Map packages for Gillreath-Brown, Nagaoka, and Wolverton (2019)
 **When using the GIS data included in these map packages, please cite all of the following:

 > Gillreath-Brown, Andrew, Lisa Nagaoka, and Steve Wolverton.
-A Geospatial Method for Estimating Soil Moisture Variability in Prehistoric Agricultural Landscapes, 2019. *PLoSONE* 13(8):e0220457. http://doi.org/10.1371/journal.pone.0220457
+A Geospatial Method for Estimating Soil Moisture Variability in Prehistoric Agricultural Landscapes, 2019. *PLoSONE* 14(8):e0220457. http://doi.org/10.1371/journal.pone.0220457

 > Gillreath-Brown, Andrew, Lisa Nagaoka, and Steve Wolverton.
 Map Packages for: A Geospatial Method for Estimating Soil Moisture Variability in Prehistoric Agricultural Landscapes, 2019.
 Version 1.0.0.
 Zenodo. https://doi.org/10.5281/zenodo.2572018
 ### Map Packages DOI: